IBM/aspera-cli/docs/README.erb.md

 - Have a name, in lowercase, using `-` as word separator in name  (e.g. `--log-level=debug`)
 - Have a value, separated from name with a `=`
 - Can be used by prefix (avoid), provided that it is unique.
 E.g. `--log-l=debug` is the same as `--log-level=debug`
+- Is optional on command line (it has a default value or no value)

 Exceptions: